jbecker7/Jiandan/README.md

 # Jiandan

-I'm tired of the endless search for a good task manager app.
-So, like any good programmer, I cobbled together my own janky version.
+Jiandan (简单）means simple.
+I wanted to make the most bare bones task manager that I possibly could, tailored for my own needs.
+My goal is to waste less time making complex Notion tables and Google Calendar entries and just boil down what I need to do for school with a splash of OOP.